 The Southwark Playhouse company has been around for three decades and in that time has occupied various places and spaces from railway arches to an old car workshop.

-Now with an eye on the long-term,at the time of writing (January 2022), the Southwark Playhouse was due to move to a new purpose built theatre in Elephant and Castle, located in the base of the new UNCLE housing complex and tower in Newington Butts.
-However, when we visited recently, the new theatre had signs up saying it was due to open in 2019 but clearly hadn’t so Covid must have put paid to that.
+Now with an eye on the long-term, the Southwark Playhouse has moved to a new purpose built theatre in Elephant and Castle, located in the base of the new UNCLE housing complex and tower in Newington Butts.

 Address: 77-85 Newington Causeway, London SE1 6BD

 A popular and playful place for young families to visit and explore, the Elephant Springs is a new water park and recreation area in Elephant and Castle.